 Julia also serves on the Firm’s Hiring Committee and Summer Program Committee.

-Previously, Julia was a senior counsel at Proskauer in the Litigation Department, with a focus on securities and corporate governance litigation.
+Until 2024, Julia was a Senior Counsel in Proskauer’s Litigation Department, with a focus on securities, corporate governance, and restructuring litigation.

 Photo of Joshua M. Newville Joshua M. Newville